-- A participant becomes ineligible during the certification period. - A participant misses two (2) consecutive distributions. - Insufficient number of caseload slots. - A participant found to be committing dual participation must be discontinued from participation at more than one CSFP site information must be included on it:
+- A participant becomes ineligible during the certification period. - A participant misses two (2) consecutive distributions. - Insufficient number of caseload slots. - A participant found to be committing dual participation must be discontinued from participation at more than one CSFP site

 The CE must provide the participant with a written notification at least 15 days before the discontinuance becomes effective.
 The CE has two options for notification, each discussed below.